AmigaZone Trial

 Top Harv Laser (harvL at amigazone dot com)..

-Harv is the founder of the AmigaZone, which started its life as a Commodore=64 area on a long-defunct service called American People/Link.
-For those of you who were Plink customers, there is a Yahoo Group called "Plinkers" dedicated to it.
+Harv is the founder of the AmigaZone, which started its life as a Commodore=64 "club" on a long-defunct dial-up service called American People/Link.
+For those of you who were Plink customers, there is a Yahoo Group called "Plinkers" dedicated to it, and also a "Plinkers" facebook page..

-Harv also wrote a bunch of software manuals, including ASDG's Epson Scanner manual and ERI's original Elastic Reality morphing program manual for the Mac.
-(A controversial thing for an Amiga fanatic to do at that time, but hey, I needed the money ;-) and got to travel over 5000 miles on AmTrak and spend a month in lovely Wisconsin, working with ASDG's staff..
+Harv also wrote numerous software manuals, including ASDG's Art Department Professional's Epson Scanner manual and ASDG morphed (literally and figuratively).. into Elastic Reality, and, in 1993, he wrote ERI's original Elastic Reality morphing program manual for the Mac.
+(A controversial thing for an Amiga fanatic to do at that time, but hey, I needed the money ;-) and got to travel over 5000 miles on AmTrak and spend a month in lovely Wisconsin, working with ASDG's staff.
 Mmm..
-Cheese..
+Cheese.

 He produced the AmigaGuide help system inside of Nova Design's ImageFX package.

-He's available to write articles about PalmOS devices, electronic gizmos, or about the Amiga for your magazine, or manuals for your software.
+He's available to write articles about PalmOS Treo and other smart phones, accessories, software, tech toys, electronic gizmos, or about the Amiga for your magazine, or manuals for your software.
+But not for free.

-Amongst his other writing credits are the entire Amiga chapter in John Dvorak's Guide to Desktop Telecommunications (Osborne-McGraw Hill, 1990), helping to edit the late Rob Peck's book The Amiga Companion , and he's also created a number of Web sites, such as Seaborne International Inc.
+Amongst his other writing credits are the entire Amiga chapter in John Dvorak's Guide to Desktop Telecommunications (Osborne-McGraw Hill, 1990), Co-Editor of the late Rob Peck's book The Amiga Companion , and he's also created a number of Web sites, such as this one, and Seaborne International Inc.

 In June, 1998, Harv was elected as the ICOA "User Representative" in a worldwide election held by the Jay Miner Society.
-A meaningless title which amounted to basically nothing except bragging rights..
-He spoke on expert panels about Telecomm (years before the Web existed).. at a couple of the AmiExpo shows in the early 90s, and exhibited and demoed AmigaZone three years running at the AmiWest show in Sacramento, CA. USA which is put on by The Sacramento Amiga Users Group, and in March 2001 at the final St. Louis Amiga 2001 Show..
+A meaningless title which amounted to basically nothing except bragging rights.
+He spoke on expert panels about Telecomm, years before the Web existed, at some of the AmiExpo shows in the early 90s, and exhibited and demoed AmigaZone three years running at the AmiWest show in Sacramento, CA. USA which is held by The Sacramento Amiga Users Group, and in March 2001 at the final St. Louis Amiga 2001 Show..

-In his spare time, Harv collects hobbies, and he also sells and sometimes buys rare and interesting collectibles on eBay since 1998, and has maintained a 100 percent perfect feedback rating..
+In his spare time, Harv collects hobbies, and he also sells and sometimes buys rare and interesting collectibles on eBay, which he's been doing since 1998.

-Harv is a life-long packrat, and collector of stuff and amongst his collecting passions are Coins, Vintage Lesney/Matchbox Vehicles, Toys of the 1950s, Vintage Disneyland ephemera (Guidebooks, ticket books, Maps, and so on).. , Vintage (50s and 60s) MAD Magazines, Silver Age Comic Books, Music and Rare and not so Rare Vinyl of the 1960s, Beatles Stuff.. well let's just say Harv has way too many collecting fetishes and not nearly enough money to satisfy them all which is why he also sells stuff on eBay.. you can find his current listings under eBay seller name "harvsattic".
+Harv is a life-long packrat, and collector of stuff and amongst his collecting passions are Coins, Vintage Lesney/Matchbox Vehicles, Toys of the 1950s, Vintage Disneyland ephemera (Guidebooks, ticket books, maps, and so on), Vintage (50s and early 60s) MAD Magazines, Silver Age Comic Books, Art Books, Rare and not so Rare Vinyl of the 1960s, Beatles Stuff - well let's just say Harv has way too many collecting fetishes and not nearly enough money to satisfy them all which is why he also sells stuff on eBay.
+You can find his current listings under eBay seller name "harvsattic".
 You never know what he might list, so take a look..

 Harv is a Graduate of Calif.
-State University and holds a Bachelor's degree or two in Art and Art History..
+State University and holds a degree or two in Art and Art History.

 Harv is currently looking to borrow or rent a Time Machine, so he can go back to the 50s and 60s, load up on stuff for pocket change, come back to present day, sell it, and retire to Tahiti.
-If you have a Time Machine available, please let him know :) ..
+If you have a Time Machine available, please let him know :-) .. otherwise, next week's winning lotto numbers will do.
+Harv likes to talk about himself in third person tense.. don't ask him why ;-) ..

 test